-The criteria for taking out an interest only mortgage has changed.
+The criteria for taking out an interest only mortgage have changed.
 Now, lenders will only consider borrowers with at least 25% deposit.

 Interest-only gave them the option of paying off chunks of the outstanding balance at year-end.
-This, in turn, helped affluent independent professionals bring down the term of their mortgage.
+This, in turn, helped affluent independent professionals reduce their mortgage term.

 Interest-only mortgages becoming harder to source for contractors

 The FCA’s Mortgage Market Review genuinely started to change the shape of mortgage lending in Spring 2012.